shiven123-sys/SkillLens-AI/README.md

 SKILL LENS AI - Resume Screener
 Tagline: “Skip the noise, meet the talent.”

-Project Overview
-Nightingale is an AI-powered Resume Screening system that helps recruiters quickly identify the most suitable candidates by analyzing resumes semantically.
-It goes beyond traditional keyword-based ATS systems by using advanced NLP techniques to understand the context of candidate experiences and skills.

 Features
 Upload resumes in PDF format.
 Extract text from resumes and perform semantic search using Sentence Transformers.